 To be competitive, local coal industry must be priced competitively against imported coals, currently from, Indonesia, China & Australia.
 Pricing of domestic coal is based on import parity inclusive of taxes and duties (at the current rate of taxes and duties).
-With the inherent quality of Semirara coal, it is estimated that it can be utilized by approximately 50% of the total Philippine market.
+With the inherent quality of Semirara coal, it is estimated that it will be used by approximately 50% of the total Philippine market during this period.
 The promptness of delivery and quality of coal is required.
 The power companies are mostly located in Luzon and a few in the Visayas and Mindanao.